lewiskimaru/seamore/README.md

 You can find a running system to test at our [Website](https://www.seamore.earth/Solutions.html)

----

-_INSTRUCTIONS: You can remove the below section from your specific project README._

 ## About this template

-### Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-### Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ### Authors
 - Lewis Kamau Kimaru